mithun50/PocketAi/README.md

 <div align="center">

-**⭐ Star this repo if you find it useful!**
+**Star this repo if you find it useful!**

-Made with ❤️ for the Android AI community
+Made with love for the Android AI community

 </div>